cnuernber/streams/README.md

 model makes the lazy caching pathway significantly more efficient.

 Lazy caching is a much more forgiving computational model - but it eliminates several crucial, important optimization opportunities.
-As stated earlier in the ready lazy noncaching sequences can be as efficient as lazy noncaching random access models if we avoid limiting the streams and can compute with infinite streams.
+As stated earlier in the readme lazy noncaching sequences can be as efficient as lazy noncaching random access models if we avoid limiting the streams and can compute with infinite streams.